BlueBrain/sonata-extension/source/sonata_tech.rst

                                                                                 If the synapse type is excitatory then exc-mini_frequency is used, otherwise inh-mini_frequency is used.
                                                                                 Default to the one provided by the circuit config if not present (Unit is Hz).
     /0                 ``hemisphere``                  utf8       Optional      "left" or "right" hemisphere.
+    /0                 ``morphology_producer``         utf8       Optional      The producing process of the morphology.
+One of (placeholder, synthesis, biologic).
     /                  ``node_type_id``                int64      Mandatory     Set to -1.
 Foreign key to node type csv file not used at BBP..
     ================== =============================== ========== ============= =========================================================================================